7-Day Personal Development Plan (With Templates)

 1. Load Infinity’s ‘Finances Tracker’ template

-2. Insert all of the stuff that is related to either your Income or Expenses and categorize them that way
+2. Insert all data related to either your Income or Expenses, then categorize them

 Some of the examples you’ll find in our template include ‘Job salary,’ ‘Stock trading’ and ‘Side Project’ as sources of income, as well as ‘House rent,’ ‘Gym membership’ and ‘Car’ as sources of expenses.